cecarlsen/AlignQuestCameraRigWithKnownGuardian/README.md

 ![Example](https://github.com/cecarlsen/AlignQuestCameraRigWithKnownGuardian/blob/main/ReadmeImages/HotelRoomTest.jpg)

 *Expected Guardian (yellow) vs Actual Guardian (green).
-As you can see the alignment is not perfect, but good enough for some cases.*
+As you can see the alignment is not perfect, but good enough for some cases.
+The hotel room model was created using [Scaniverse](https://apps.apple.com/de/app/scaniverse-lidar-3d-scanner/id1541433223).*